Katyusha (song)

 "Katyusha" (Катюша /ru/) is a Soviet-era war song about a girl bidding farewell to a soldier.
 It was composed by Matvey Blanter in 1938, with lyrics in Russian written by the Soviet poet Mikhail Isakovsky.
 It gained fame during World War II as a patriotic song, inspiring the population to serve and defend their land in the war effort.

 The song is the source of the nickname of the BM-8, BM-13, and BM-31 "Katyusha" rocket launchers that were used by the Red Army in World War II.

 Song

 The song is about a Russian woman named Katyusha (a tender form of "Ekaterina", i.e., Katherine).
 Standing on a steep riverbank, she sings a song to her beloved, a soldier serving far away.
 The theme of the song is that the soldier will protect the Motherland and its people while his grateful woman will keep and protect their love.
-Its lyrics became relevant during the Second World War, when many Soviet men left their wives and girlfriends to serve in the Soviet Army during World War II, known in Russia as The Great Patriotic War.
+Its lyrics became relevant when many Soviet men left their wives and girlfriends to serve in the Soviet Army during the Second World War, known in Russia as The Great Patriotic War.

 The beginning portion of Blanter's melody is shown below.